Blog | Commodities

 • Volatile: Commodities can be volatile with extreme ups and downs.

 If you’re interested in commodities, as with any asset class, you’ll need to educate yourself.
 Maybe you don't have an Olympic medal lying around at home, but there are ways you can begin your own portfolio of gold and silver.
 Buying gold bullion coins or bars is a great place to start.
-You can also start collecting silver coins, which is not only a great financial investment, but can be a lot of fun!
+You can also start collecting silver coins, which is not only a great financial investment, but can also be a lot of fun!

 And the best news?
 You can start today!